Starting a delivery business might feel overwhelming. Read this guide to learn everything you need to know, from startup costs to business insurance.

 - The problem your business solves

 - Target market

 - Marketing strategy

 Step 2: Look For Funding

 Every startup requires capital, and with a delivery business, you have to invest in a lot of equipment up front.
 If you don’t currently have the funds you need to start your business, we suggest looking into financing options.
-Here are a few options you might consider:

 - Merchant cash advances